 And automatically turn all the entry data into a signed PDF like this:

-You won’t need to create your own form template using HTML and PHP.
+You won’t need to create your own form PDF template using HTML and PHP.
 Instead, you just upload your fillable PDF document and visually map Gravity Forms fields to fillable fields in that PDF.

-You’ll be able to preserve the existing style of your PDF file, and you’ll also be able to include signatures directly in the PDF, which is great for generating contracts.
+You’ll be able to preserve the existing style of your PDF file, and you’ll also be able to include digital signatures directly in the PDF, which is great for generating contracts.